GUIDANCE FOR POLITICAL PARTIES

 Does the BSA pre-vet election programmes?

 No. We do not have the power to give you specific advice on whether particular content in an election programme might breach broadcasting standards, but we can give general guidance on the relevant broadcasting standards and how they are applied.
-To ensure you do not breach broadcasting standards we encourage you to review the standards that are contained in the Election Programmes Code, as well as the Radio, Free-to-Air TV and Pay TV Codes.
+To ensure you do not breach broadcasting standards we encourage you to review the standards that are contained in the Election Programmes Code, as well as the Codebook.
 You can also review past BSA decisions about election programmes that have been complained about (see below).

 Can you give us advice about other requirements for election programmes or election advertisements?